C0NNECTIONTERMINATED/dogcatt/README.md

 more facts: i'm a transmale though i go by any pronouns (all but she) + my preferred ones are he/him - they/them is fine if you don't know me

-interests: astrology, music, indie horror games(i'm open to suggestions), animals, art
+interests: astronomy, music, indie horror games(i'm open to suggestions), animals, art

 boundaries: misgendering me is overstepping a boundary(again, he/any but she/her) + any type of body jokes or name jokes from strangers makes me uncomfortable, so please refrain from doing these